AresMUSH/aresmush.com/mush-101/telling-your-story.md

 Figuring out what to play can be the hardest part.
 Sometimes it will be obvious, like if your character is injured and the other character is a doctor.
 Other times it can feel like the lead-in to a bad joke:  "So a schoolteacher, an outlaw and a barber walk into a bar…" Be creative!
 Sometimes the best scenes come from the most random collection of characters.

-{% include pretty_image.html file='postpics/bar-joke.jpg' max-width='400px' caption='Image by Maury Aaseng' %}
+{% include pretty_image.html file='postpics/bar-joke.jpg' width="sm" caption='Image by Maury Aaseng' %}

 ### Pick a Location